ibexa/documentation-developer/docs/getting_started/about_composer.md

 !!! note "Package Dependencies"

-    Remeber to specify package dependencies in Composer requirements so the dependencies are clear.
+    Regardless of type you set, always remember to specify package dependencies in Composer requirements so the dependencies are clear.
+For example if you reply on `ezsystems/landing-page-fieldtype-bundle` make sure to add that with the major versions you support of it.

 ## Composer for Frontend Developers